VincentSaelzler/hyper-homelab/docs/network.md

 Gateway: 192.168.129.1
 DNS: 192.168.129.1
 ```
-The LAN side of the pfSense router is at `192.168.129.1` (_it's the same pfSense as for the MGMT network_)
+The LAN side of the pfSense router is at `192.168.129.1` (_it's the same pfSense as for the LAN network_)